oracle-livelabs/database-maa/data-guard/active-data-guard-23c/create-services/create-services.md

   </copy>
   ```

-2. Connect to the PDB and verify the existing services:
+2. Connect to the primary database and verify the existing services:

   ```
   <copy>